TritonDataCenter/sdc-cloudapi/docs/admin.md

 CLOUDAPI_IGNORE_APPROVED_FOR_PROVISIONING | Boolean  | Default false.
 Allow provisioning for users even if they have not been given permission.
 CLOUDAPI_DEFAULT_CONTAINER_BRAND          | String   | Default "joyent".
 The default brand for a container when one is not specified.
 CLOUDAPI_DEFAULT_HVM_BRAND                | String   | Default "kvm".
-The default hypervisor for virtual machines.
+The default hypervisor for virtual machines. experimental_cloudapi_delegate_dataset    | Boolean  | Unsafe (see warning).
+Default false.
+Whether machines can be created with a delegated dataset through CloudAPI.
+WARNING: With this enabled, users can use zfs directly on the 'data' dataset inside of their zone, which could possibly lead to a kernel panic and/or data corruption.
+Note that `zfs receive` is disabled on the delegate dataset.

 For example, the 'docker' service could be added to CLOUDAPI_SERVICES as follows.